-Town Council will hold a Public Hearing and 2nd and Final Reading of the Annexation and Zoning Map Amendment and any concurrent applications.
+Town Council will hold Public Hearing and 2nd and Final Reading of the Annexation as well as Zoning Map Amendment and any concurrent applications.

 Step 23.
 Annexation Notification

 Upon adoption of the annexation petition by ordinance, the Town shall file written notice in accordance with this Manual.